Some posts contain compensated links. Please read this disclaimer for more info.

 Here are a few examples of some weekend (extended weekend) itineraries for those planning a trip to Macedonia.
 Keep in mind, these itineraries only include small-town destinations.
 Check here for other Macedonia travel information.

-2 or 3-days: Fly into Skopje and drive to Veles for a day before going to Kratovo for the remainder of the trip.
+Two or 3-days: Fly into Skopje and drive to Veles for a day before going to Kratovo for the remainder of the trip.

-7 days: Skopje to Kratovo for a day.
+Seven days: Skopje to Kratovo for a day.
 Drive to the east to Berovo, spend a day there before driving back west to Veles.
 Then, to Ohrid and Struga for a few days, ending the trip with Mavrovo for a day before heading back to Skopje.